Alex M Beckinsale

 Special effects makeup is truly her passion and she has worked tirelessly since graduating to build her portfolio and skill set in order to pursue her goal of becoming the very best in her field.

 In between film sets and productions and when she is not in the workshop honing her skills, she is learning to play the drums, often enjoys a smoked rum or two, loves to design creatures, write, draw, sing, camp and fish and works several casual pub jobs so she can still eat on her way to success as an artist.

-Riverwood is an Adelaide four-piece formed in 2016, fusing elements of post-rock and acoustic folk.
+Riverwood was an Adelaide four-piece formed in 2016, fusing elements of post-rock and acoustic folk.

-With the release of their full-length debut Soaked to the Bone in 2017, the band has since been performing many shows throughout Adelaide, including supports for Storm the Sky, John Schuman, and Shane Howard.
+Following the release of their full-length debut Soaked to the Bone in 2017, the band performed many shows throughout Adelaide, including supports for Storm the Sky, John Schuman, and Shane Howard.

 An engineer by degree, production techie by trade, technology and creative enthusiast at heart.

 He operates and engineers sound at gigs ranging from local bands to stages at international festivals in Melbourne, Sydney and Adelaide.

 Having studied Live Production at AC Arts in Adelaide, he initially found theatre experience with Marie Clark Musical Theatre as crew on their productions of Jekyll and Hyde (2017), Spelling Bee (2017) and Spamalot (2018).